krahets/hello-algo/docs-en/chapter_preface/suggestions.md

 Setting up to run the code involves three main steps.

-**Step 1: Install a Local Programming Environment**.
+**Step 1: Install a local programming environment**.
 Follow the [tutorial](https://www.hello-algo.com/chapter_appendix/installation/) in the appendix for installation, or skip this step if already installed.

-**Step 2: Clone or Download the Code Repository**.
+**Step 2: clone or download the code repository**.
 Visit the [GitHub Repository](https://github.com/krahets/hello-algo).

 If [Git](https://git-scm.com/downloads) is installed, use the following command to clone the repository: